 Once you have your license, you’ll need to complete some additional steps every few years to keep it active.
 Nevada adjuster licenses are issued for a three-year term and renew at the end of the month on the third anniversary of the issuance of the license.

 During the 3 year term, Nevada adjusters are required to complete 24 hours of continuing education (CE).
 At least 3 of those hours must be in Ethics.
-You may not take the same course within the three year period and receive CE credit so track and plan your CE hours accordingly.
+You may not take the same course within the same compliance cycle.
 Excess CE credits cannot be applied to the next compliance cycle.

 Renew your license through Sircon Nevada.